 ‘Goliath and David’ by Robert Graves is a two stanza poem that follows a consistent and structured pattern of rhyme.
 Graves has chosen to format this piece with a rhyme scheme of aabbccdd, alternating as the poem progresses.
 As noted, ‘Goliath and David’ is separated into two sections.
-The first is short, only twelve lines, while second is thirty-four.
+The first is short, with only twelve lines, while the second is thirty-four.
 The first section works as an introduction to the main action of the poem while the second details the battle between David, a shepherd and musician, and Goliath, a Philistine giant.

 An additional point of interest is the dedication which appears alongside the original text.
-It reads, “For D.C.T., Killed at Fricourt, March, 1916.”
+It reads, “For D.C.T., Killed at Fricourt, March 1916.”
 This is a reference to the death of a close friend of Graves’ during the Battle of the Somme during World War I. This person whose full name was David Cuthbert Thomas, was only twenty years old when he died.
 He was the inspiration for this piece as another brave, but foolhardy David.
-Although in his case, one who was unable to prevail against greater forces.
+Although in his case, he was unable to prevail against greater forces.

 Summary of Goliath and David

 The two come to blows, Goliath’s metal sword against the wooden staff.
 With only one swing the boy is felled.
 His death comes quick and Goliath straddles his body in an act of domination.
-This retelling of a traditional story shows that in all situation an underdog cannot prevail.
+This retelling of a traditional story shows that in all situations an underdog cannot prevail.
 In the real world, that which is not contained within fiction, death comes for those with lesser means.

 Analysis of Goliath and David